· · AI

 Building a RAG system?
 Starting with the language model is the wrong place.

 The model can only work with what you retrieve.
 I keep watching teams spend weeks tweaking prompts and generation parameters while their retrieval layer is actively broken.
-It’s genuinely frustrating. kapa.ai’s work with production teams at Docker, CircleCI, and Reddit found that data quality problems account for most production failures, not model limitations.
+It’s frustrating. kapa.ai’s work with production teams at Docker, CircleCI, and Reddit found that data quality problems account for most production failures, not model limitations.

 Your RAG system is a retrieval system first.
 Generation is secondary.
+Understanding the broader LLMOps discipline helps you plan for what comes after the first demo.

 Why retrieval is where RAG breaks